-The design of forced air furnaces with input ratings as listed in the tables under Figure 5 are certified by CSA-International for the clearances to combustible materials shown in inches.
+The design of forced air furnaces with input ratings as listed in the tables under Figure 4 are to combustible materials shown in inches.

 See name/rating plate and clearance label for specific model number and clearance information.

 Service clearance of at least 24 inches (61 cm) is recommended in front of all furnaces.